penguin-teal/gnome-openweather/README.md

 ### Install From Source

-This method installs to your `~/.local/share/gnome-shell/extensions` directory from the latest source code on the `master` branch.
+This method installs to your `~/.local/share/gnome-shell/extensions` directory from the latest stable source code on the `master` branch.

 First make sure you have the following dependencies installed: